Magnetism Worksheets

 Types of Magnets

-Instruct children to read each description and identify the type of magnet as natural, temporary, permanent, or electromagnet and write it in the space provided.
-Let them then cut and glue the image of the magnet and complete the exercise.
+Instruct kids to read each description and identify the magnet as natural, temporary, permanent, or electromagnet.
+Let them cut and glue the images in this types of magnet worksheet.

 Types of Magnets